-Water, plumbing and Vater, plumbing and bathroom fittings Repair category: 2 Notes: Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
+Water, plumbing and bathroom fittings Repair category: 2 Notes: Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
-Fittings are basic and upgrading works should be expected.
+Bathroom fittings are relatively basic and upgrading works would prove beneficial.

-Heating and hot wat Heating and hot water Repair category: Notes: It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot wat er Repair category: 2 Notes: The radiators are of an older type to a number of areas with rusting noted to sections and replacement is advised.
+It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-There are no radiators noted at attic level.
-Some of the radiators are of an older style and consideration for their upgrade may be prudent.